jidongxiao/networksecurity/labs/mitm_ssh/README.md

 4. The attacker, now should see the user's user name and password on the terminal which runs the attacking script, as shown in this screenshot:

 ![alt text](lab-mitm-ssh-final-success.png "lab is successful!")

+This screenshot shows the attack is successful and this concludes this lab.

+### Limitation

+There are two limitations here:

+1. After capturing the victim's credentials, this current attacking script would close the connection; an improvement can be made such that the connection will stay and the attacker simply forwards the traffic between the victim client and the victim server.
+This will make the attack more stealthy.

+2. This attack mainly targets situations when the victim connects to an SSH server for the first time.
+When it is not the first time, the victim client will get a warning message, produced by the SSH client program.
+And such a warning can raise a red flag and expose the attacker.